By Fuse WA

 Stuckart is running against former news anchor Nadine Woodward, small business owner Jonathan Bingle, West Central Neighborhood Council chairman Kelly Cruz, and firefighter Shawn Poole.
 Foremost among these is Woodward, a conservative candidate who has posted videos on her campaign page criticizing homeless people at the library.
 She believes public safety needs to be the first priority of the government and says she prioritizes business owners when it comes to oversight.

 Poole wants to increase the number of firefighters and police officers in Spokane and is very critical of our homeless neighbors.
 Cruz is Chair of the West Central Neighborhood Council as well as Spokane C. O. P. S., a nonprofit dedicated to crime prevention and safety.
 He wants to increase accountability for the homeless and believes property crime in the community is up because of drug trafficking.
 Bingle founded Bingle Enterprises in 2010 and has been a pastor at Genesis Church in North Spokane since it was founded in 2017.
-Bingle wants increased accountability for the homeless, to make Spokane more business-friendly, and fewer taxes.
+Bingle wants increased accountability for the homeless, a more business-friendly Spokane, and fewer taxes.

 Spokane City Councilmember Breean Beggs is a strong champion of smart justice and criminal justice reform.
 He has a long track record of holding corporations accountable and protecting the rights of low-income residents.
 Beggs is the former Executive Director of the Center for Justice in Spokane and has recently pushed to increase safety protections for coal and oil trains that run through downtown Spokane.
 In his time on Spokane City Council, Beggs updated Spokane's Title 18 (Freedom from Discrimination) ordinance, established civilian oversight of police actions, expanded the Multi-Family Tax Exemption to increase opportunities for housing for every income level, and increased funding for traffic-calming projects, including the construction of new sidewalks and paving unpaved streets.

 Beggs is facing Councilmember Mike Fagan, Phil Tyler, and Cindy Wendle in this race.
 Fagan has been the most conservative member of the council and has frequently aligned himself with Tim Eyman.
 Fagan is skeptical about climate change and the need for vaccines.
 Wendle is co-owner of Northtown Square and was on the advisory board of the Washington Policy Center, a right-wing think tank.
 She cites her opposition to the presence of homeless camps as the main reason she is running.
-Tyler is a Campus Security Officer at Gonzaga, who is facing accusations of abuse and harassment from three of his ex-wives and during his time as a corrections officer at the Spokane County Jail.
+Tyler, a campus security officer at Gonzaga, is facing accusations of abuse and harassment from three of his ex-wives and during his time as a corrections officer at the Spokane County Jail.
 Tyler has denied all allegations.

 Beggs is a progressive leader and the best choice for Spokane City Council President.